pschatzmann/arduino-stk/README.md

 git clone https://github.com/pschatzmann/Arduino-STK.git
 ```

+## Additinal Libraries

+If you want to use the Midi integration please install the related [arduino-midi](https://github.com/pschatzmann/arduino-midi) library.
+You find additional examples in this project.

+If you want to use the Audio Output to Bluetooth, you need to install the [ESP32-A2DP library](https://github.com/pschatzmann/ESP32-A2DP) and activate the functionality in [ArdConfig.h](src/ArdConfig.h)!

 ## Supported Processors

 - ESP32 - The deveopment and testing has been done with the ESP32 so this will be the most stable and complete platform.